Mahashraman: Early life

-With passage of time, he started getting detached from the material world and started moving towards spirituality.
-One day, he expressed his feelings to his mother.
-Mother explained him about this path and said "Oh son!
-You have chosen the best path, but this path is full of thorns.
-It is not like enjoying sweet delicious dish, it is a herculean task.
-It is like chewing iron seed with wax teeth.
-Before talking about initiation, practice penance and test yourself.
-Be careful."

 In spite of knowing that it is a difficult path, he did not change his mind.
 His feeling of detachment increased day by day.
 As time passed, he expressed his feelings before Acharya Tulsi.
 At that time Acharya Tulsi was in Delhi to celebrate 2500 years of Tirthankar Mahavira's Nirvana Kalyanaka.
-Acharya Shri found him capable for initiation and after due investigation, he approved for his initiation in Sardarsahar by Muni Sumermalji.
+Acharya found him capable for initiation and after due investigation, he approved for his initiation in Sardarsahar by Muni Sumermal.

-At the age of 12, he was initiated by Muni Sumermalji on Sunday on V.S.
+At the age of 12, he was initiated by Muni Sumermal on Sunday on V.S.
 2031 Vaishaka Shukla Chaturdashi i.e. 5 May 1974.
 His entire life changed after initiation not only externally but also internally.
 Study of scriptures and practice of meditation became a part of his life.
-At that time, his daily routine was to refrain from unnecessary talk and to memorize sutras like a machine.
+At that time, his daily routine was to refrain from unnecessary talk and to memorize sutras.
 He avoided all sorts of deviations and loved being alone.
 During study period, he learnt various languages like Sanskrit, Prakrit, Hindi and English.
-Sometimes he stayed with Gurudev and at times had an independent journey too.
-He continued to stay with Gurudev from Bidasar Maryada Mahotsav, i.e., from Vikram Samvat 2040.
+Sometimes he stayed with Ācārya Tulsi and at times had an independent journey too.
+He continued to stay with Ācārya Tulsi from Bidasar Maryada Mahotsav, i.e., from Vikram Samvat 2040.

-Ganadhipathi Gurudev Tulsi was an extraordinary personality.
-He recognised his capabilities, wanted him to progress and succeeded in making him an outstanding muni and a highly talented personality.

 In Vikram Samvat 2042 (1986 A.D.)
-Maagh shukla saptami (16 February 1986), on the occasion of Maryada Mahotsav in Udaipur, Acharya Tulsi asked him to assist Yuvacharya Mahapragya in his internal works.
+Maagh shukla saptami (16 February 1986), on the occasion of Maryada Mahotsav in Udaipur, Acharya Tulsi asked him to assist Mahapragya in his internal works.

-On 10 May 2022(Vaisakh Shukla Navami),His 60th Birthday (Shashtipurti) was grandly celebrated at his birth place, Sardarshahar.On this auspicious occasion he was entitled as 'Yugpradhan'.